Updated 27 Dec 2021

 The impasse in which modern physics finds itself, in seeking to reconcile relativity and quantum theories, not to mention thermodynamics and the accelerating expansion of the Universe, is well known.
-Can a Pastafarian perspective bring a more fruitful approach than has hitherto been forthcoming?
+Can a Pastafarian perspective offer a more fruitful line of approach than has hitherto been forthcoming?

-In Pastafarian theology, the deity and creator whom they worship is the Flying Spaghetti Monster (FSM), manifest as a plateful of spaghetti and meatballs.
+In the Pastafarian religion, the deity and creator whom they worship is the Flying Spaghetti Monster (FSM), manifest as a plateful of spaghetti and meatballs.
 In the associated interpretation of general relativity, gravity is not due to the curvature of space but to the FSM kindly holding down every smaller object with one of Its spaghetti strands, often referred to as "noodly appendages".

 In the neighbourhood of a black hole, the process of "spaghettification" due to extreme tidal forces when an object falls in has a sound theoretical basis and has actually been observed for large objects falling into a black hole (specifically, the dust and gas cloud created by the recent merger of a binary pair of stars).
 From a Pastafarian perspective, the presence of such spaghettified strands in the neighbourhood of a black hole presents an interesting theological topic.
 It is natural to understand them as the noodyly appendages of the FSM Itself.
 This raises a number of further points.